 Scissors, paper, glue and imagination

 In March of 2019, I put on a solo exhibition and collage workshop at The WasteShed of Chicago, an art reuse and community center.
+In early 2020, I became a member of the online directory of womxn-identified artists, All She Makes.
+I was also an recipient of Repaint History's Art Fund in December of 2020.
 Several of my newer pieces are currently available to view and purchase at Space Oddities, a bookstore and gallery in Chicago’s Humboldt Park neighborhood.
-Most recently, I have become a member of the online directory of womxn-identified artists, All She Makes.

 Collage for me is a joyous, hands-on experience.
 Check out my portfolio to view more of my work and also see my evolution as a visual artist.
 I am available for collaboration as well as commission.